smxi/inxi/README.txt

 feature, but that will always be handled internally by inxi, and will not cause any operational failures.
 This is a promise, and I will never as long as I run this project violate that core inxi requirement.
 Old inxi is NOT more stable than current inxi, it's just old, and lacking in bug fixes and features.
+For pre 2.9 releases, it's also significantly slower, and with fewer features.

 inxi is a rolling release codebase, just like Debian Sid, Gentoo, or Arch Linux are rolling release GNU/Linux distributions, with no 'release points'.